djhogan/selex/README.md

 * Large Kmers might have enrichment
 * An enrichment in Large Kmers will result in enrichment of smaller, constituent Kmers
 * A small enrichmed Kmer versus a large enriched Kmer?

+# Post-Filtering

+* Drop kmers that have both counts less than 20 (insufficient sampling)
+* Fit an error model